Snake Alley (Taipei): History

 The Huaxi Street Night Market has a history of over 50 years.
 Until the 1990s, it was a red light district, with pornography shops and strippers congregating along the two sides of these streets.
 Prostitutes could be easily found in the brothels in the area, where they waited for customers in plain view.
-In 1991 the Taiwanese government outlawed prostitution.
+The Taiwanese government outlawed prostitution in 1991.

 Snake Alley got its nickname due to the numerous restaurants serving snake meat in the past.
 Previously, snake-meat restaurants would get attention from passersby by putting on performances where handlers would kill and skin live snakes.
 However, the government banned performances in the 2000s, both to adhere with Article 13 of Taiwan's Animal Protection Act, as well as appease the public's growing concerns about animal welfare.
-On May 21, 2018, the night market's last snake-meat restaurant, the Asia Snake Meat Store (亞洲蛇肉店), closed down.
+The night market's last snake-meat restaurant, the Asia Snake Meat Store (亞洲蛇肉店), closed on May 21, 2018.

 Because of its various restaurants and food stalls, the night market has been recognized by the Michelin Guide.
 In its 2019 Michelin Guide to Taipei, the guide gave the entire night market the Bib Gourmand.
 In August 2020, food vendor Wu Huang-yi, who sells gua bao at his food stall in the night market, also received a Bib Gourmand.